We need your help! If you would like to volunteer to become an Ability Ambassador, please sign up below.

 Here are just a few of the disability friendly features that can be selected:

-Automatic front doors, automatic interior doors, Braille menus, Braille signs, complimentary wheelchair, complimentary electric wheelchair, wheelchair friendly aisles, wheelchair friendly counter top heights, disabled restrooms, disabled parking (including the number of parking stalls), elevators, service animal friendly, handrails, hearing aid compatible devices, shopping assistance, sidewalk curb cut, tactile pavement, talking crosswalk system, telecom devices for the deaf or TDD, visual alerting devices, wheelchair seating, wheelchair lift, wheelchair friendly changing rooms, disability friendly transportation options, wheelchair friendly hotel room bed, wheelchair friendly hotel room shower, wheelchair ramp, wheelchair accessible hiking trails, wheelchair accessible parks, beaches and boat launches and much more.
+Automatic front doors, automatic interior doors, Braille menus, Braille signs, complimentary wheelchair, complimentary electric wheelchair, wheelchair friendly aisles, wheelchair friendly counter top heights, restrooms for people with disabilities, parking spaces for people with disabilities (including the number of parking stalls), elevators, service animal friendly, handrails, hearing aid compatible devices, shopping assistance, sidewalk curb cut, tactile pavement, talking crosswalk system, closed captioning available, induction loop, visual alerting devices, wheelchair seating, wheelchair lift, wheelchair friendly changing rooms, disability friendly transportation options, wheelchair friendly hotel room bed, wheelchair friendly hotel room shower, wheelchair ramp, wheelchair accessible hiking trails, quiet spaces, low lighting, wheelchair accessible parks, beaches and boat launches and much more.
+Please note that there are many more features listed on the app that is being developed!

 Here are just a few of the disability friendly services that can be selected: